Bachelor of Fine Arts BFA

 - Teaching staff are artists, designers and curators of international standing

-To apply for admission to the Intermediate Year of the BFA directly from school, students need to have met the requirements for University Entrance and achieved the achievement standard Visual Arts 3.3 (NCEA Level 3) in preferably two of the following practical art subjects: design, painting, photography, printmaking and sculpture (graphics is not a practical art subject).
+To apply for admission to the Intermediate Year (first year) of the BFA directly from school, students need to have met the requirements for University Entrance and the achievement standard Visual Arts 3.3 (NCEA Level 3) in preferably two of the following practical art subjects: design, painting, photography, printmaking and sculpture.

 At least 14 credits in each of two other NCEA Level 3 subjects (not practical art subjects) is strongly recommended.

-Applicants should also provide 12 A4 colour photographs or colour photocopies from each NCEA folio.
+Applicants should also provide 12 A4 colour photographs or colour photocopies from each NCEA folio as part of their application (see 'How to apply' section).
 They should include three examples of work from each of the folio panels plus images of three additional works – preferably in drawing – which will relate to the other examples.

-Students who have achieved only one practical art subject at NCEA Level 3 will need to provide an equivalent portfolio of work in a second subject area.
+Students who have achieved only one practical art subject at NCEA Level 3 will need to provide an equivalent portfolio of work in a second subject.

-Those who have University Entrance but have not achieved two NCEA Level 3 practical art subjects (eg, an adult student) are required to make a submission of work.
+For those who have University Entrance but have not achieved two NCEA Level 3 practical art subjects (eg, a mature student) you should make a submission of work as part of your application (see below).

 For more information on entry requirements and the application process see the School of Fine Arts.